dkwasny/AnsibleConfig/README.md

 I take advantange of [vagrant-cachier](https://github.com/fgrehm/vagrant-cachier) to speed up the provisioning process.<br/>
 You must install this plugin to your Vagrant installation and allow NFS traffic between the host machine and VMs to utilize the RPM caching.

+**You must disable parallel provisioning if vagrant-cachier is used.**
+Yum does not like sharing metadata folders with other yum instances.

 I had to open following ports (or firewalld service) on the host for traffic coming from the VMs...

 1. 111 (rpc-bind)